Trump extends control over Washington by taking management of Union Station away from Amtrak

-Duffy made the announcement in a statement before he joined Amtrak President Roger Harris at Union Station for the launch of the NextGen Acela, the rail service's new high-speed train.
+Transportation Secretary Sean Duffy announced the takeover alongside Amtrak President Roger Harris at Union Station on Wednesday for the launch of the NextGen Acela, the rail service’s new high-speed train.

-The secretary said Union Station, located within walking distance of the U.S. Capitol, had “fallen into disrepair” when it should be a “point of pride” for the city.
+Union Station, the secretary said, has “fallen into disrepair” when it should be a “point of pride” for the city.
+He said taking over management of Washington's main transportation hub, which is walking distance from the U.S. Capitol, would help beautify the landmark in an economical way and was in line with Trump's vision.

-“By reclaiming station management, we will help make this city safe and beautiful at a fraction of the cost,” Duffy said.

-At the event, Duffy said President Donald Trump has been “pretty clear” about what he wants.

 “He wants Union Station to be beautiful again.
 He wants transit to be safe again.
 And he wants our nation’s capital to be great again.
 And today is part of that,” Duffy said.